 TRL does not use any undertaking specific parameters in the calculation of the SCR.
+The SCR is subject to supervisory assessment as set out in Article 297(2)(a) of the SII Regulations.

 Simplifications have been used only where permitted under the SII Regulations.
 The simplifications used by TRL are listed below: